grafi-tt/lunajson/README.md

 Return the byte of current position as a number.
 If input is ended, it returns `nil`.
 It does not change current position.

 #### parsercontext.read(n)
-Return the `n`-length starting from current position, and increase the index by `n`.
+Return the `n`-length string starting from current position, and increase the index by `n`.
 If the input ends, the returned string and the updated position will be truncated.

 ## Benchmark
 To be appeared.